Categories: aggregatedMontananews

 Advocacy Committee Presents Two Ballot Initiatives to Legalize Cannabis in Montana

-A group in Montana took the first step this week toward getting pair of initiatives aimed at legalizing marijuana on the state’s ballot in November.
+A group in Montana took the first step this week toward getting a pair of initiatives aimed at legalizing marijuana on the state’s ballot in November.

 New Approach Montana submitted two separate proposals to Montana’s secretary of state on Monday after spending the past year gathering input from voters throughout the state.